 Fabric made of long staple cotton or filament yarns to product a strong, lustrous surface.

 While all satins have a sheen, satins of different fiber content differ in drapability, appearance and stitch performance.
-Rayon is the drapiest silk, silk is the next, and polyester the least.
+Rayon is the drapiest, silk is the next, and Polyester the least.
 Satin is most often used for bridal or dressy-occasion garments.
 It is also suitable for blouses, full dresses and coat linings.

 Pre-wash in warm water and mild detergent without softener and line dry.
 Completed garment can be hand-washed or machine-washed and line-dried.
 If static is a problem, spray with anti-static spray.